JuliaLang/www.julialang.org/drafts/_posts/2012-01-31-mutability-is-not-evil.md

 ---
 layout: post
 title:  Mutability Is Not Evil
-author:     <a href="http://karpinski.org/" target="_blank">Stefan Karpinski</a>
+author: <a href="http://karpinski.org/">Stefan Karpinski</a>
 ---

 Some things are most naturally thought of as mutable containers of values.